platformsh/platformsh-docs/docs/src/domains/steps/tls.md

 * high-assurance (HA) certificates,
 * wildcard certificates.

-The use of HA or EV certificates is the main reason why you may wish to use a third-party issuer rather than the default certificate.
+The main reasons to use a third-party issuer rather than the default certificate include using extended validation or high-assurance certificates.
 If you use wildcard routes, you need a custom certificate.

 ### Add a custom certificate

-You can add a custom certificate by using the [command line interface](../../administration/cli/_index.md) or in the [Console](/administration/web/_index.md).
+You can add a custom certificate using the [CLI](../../administration/cli/_index.md) or in the [Console](../../administration/web/_index.md).

 Your certificate has to use the "PKCS#1" format and start with `BEGIN RSA PRIVATE KEY`.
 If it doesn't, see [how to change the private key format](#how-to-change-the-private-key-format)

-To add your custom certificate:
+To add your custom certificate, follow these steps:

 {{< codetabs >}}